Embrace nature

 Go wild and free

-Provide students with unstructured time outside, such as free time within recess and other breaks, before-and-after school activities, and instructional time.
+Provide students with unstructured time outside.
+For example, offer free time within recess and other breaks, before-and-after school activities, and instructional time.
 Even just a few minutes of unstructured time in nature can be meaningful.

 Short on natural outdoor space?